About this listing

 Other Things to Note

-As mentioned in the listing, there are several restaurants, bars, coffee houses, and a deli/ mini grocer all within blocks of the house.
+As mentioned in the listing, there are several restaurants, bars, coffee houses, and a deli/ mini grocer and bus stop all within blocks of the house.

 Please help me to keep the peace with neighbors by parking in front or alongside my house only, not theirs.

-This is a no smoking and no pets area so thanks for smoking outside with door closed and NOT letting the cat in.
+This is a no smoking and no pets area so thanks for smoking outside with door closed.
 I do provide an ashtray for butts.

 Thanks for NOT pouring your beverages into my potted or garden plants.